nattyix/nattyix/README.md

 ## About

-I'm an AI/ML engineer and researcher at the **Cambridge Institute of Technology, Bengaluru**, in the Department of Information Science and Engineering.
-My work sits at the intersection of computer vision, medical imaging, and environmental sensing — turning research prototypes into deployed, explainable systems.
+Like the ocean, good AI work runs deeper than the surface.
+I'm an AI/ML engineer and researcher at the **Cambridge Institute of Technology, Bengaluru**, in the Department of Information Science and Engineering, working at the intersection of computer vision, medical imaging, and environmental sensing — turning research prototypes into deployed, explainable systems.

 ```text
 Focus areas   :  Medical Imaging AI · Computer Vision · Multimodal Fusion